majazaloznik/RepResCoreSkillsR/README.md

 # R: Core Skills for Reproducible Reseach

-This repository contains all the materials for the June 2016 Oxford IT course.
+This repository contains all the materials for the March 2017 Oxford IT course.

 *This short course covers the core skills required for a budding R user to develop a strong foundation for data analysis in the RStudio environment.
 Within the framework of a reproducible research workflow we will cover